QR factorization of a matrix

 This functionality does not run in MATLAB.

-numeric::factorQR(A) returns a QR factorization A = Q R of the matrix A.
+numeric::factorQR(A) returns a QR factorization A = Q R of

 The QR factorization of a real/complex m×n matrix is A = Q R, where the m×m matrix Q is orthogonal/unitary and the m×n matrix R is upper triangular (i.e., Rij = 0 for j < i).